DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/tuition-fee-and-maintenance-loans.md

 The maximum amount you can borrow depends on how much your course costs.

-Tuition fees loans are not means tested.
+Tuition fee loans are not means tested.
 So you do not need to provide evidence of your income or anyone else’s to be eligible to receive one.

 ## Maintenance loan